tressc/pursuit/variables.md

 ### Variables:

-Assume basic familiarity with data types, as well as math, logic, and comparison operators.
-That said, if anyone has a question about any of these topics, explore it with them!

 All the work we've done in a REPL up to this point has kind of been like using a handheld calculator.
 We can do some operation, but as soon as we do something else, the old information is gone.
 That's not very useful, so we need a way to store information over time!

 #### Variables to the rescue!